yobulkdev/yobulkdev/README.md

 ## Why are we building this?

-More than 70% of the business data shared, is in the form of CSVs and Excel files.
+More than 70% of the business data is shared in the form of CSVs and Excel files.
 Less than 10% have truly adopted API integrations for data exchange.

-As a developer and product manager, we have gone through the pain of building a scalable CSV importer.Everyday thousand of developers go through the same pain and hundreds of companies have to get spreadsheet and CSV data into a database.
+As a developer and product manager, we have gone through the pain of building a scalable CSV importer.
+Everyday thousands of developers go through the same pain and hundreds of companies have to get enormous amount of spreadsheet and CSV data into a database.

 YoBulk is building an OSS standard for CSV and flatfile data onboarding where it can help you to build a data importing solution in-house.

-Enterprises like Flatfile.com are addressing this problem but it has constraints like weak data securit and high pricing .
-While developers want an embeddable/scalable CSV importer for SaaS, the truth is that it is not very possible to come up with a one-size fits all solution in such a fragmented market and sector.
+Enterprises like Flatfile.com are addressing this problem but it has constraints like weak data securit and high pricing.
+While developers want an embeddable/scalable CSV importer for SaaS, the truth is that, it is not possible to come up with an "one-size fits all solution" within such fragmented market.

-All these <b>restrictions necessitate</b> our mission - to make it possible for anyone to create an data import solution that suit their needs well.
+All these <b>restrictions necessitate</b> our mission, to make it possible for anyone to create an data import solution that suits their needs well.

-To Developers, we would like to offer a bring your own validation rule and bring your own database experience.
+To Developers, we would like to offer a "bring your own validations"(BYOV)  and "bring your own database"(BYOD) experience.
 You can design and modify validations rules on your own way using YoBulk.

 To enterprises , YoBulk is dedicated to bring data security.
 Moreover, you have 100% control of your data armed with long-term maintainability.

 To be honest, we do not claim to outperform flatfile.com in terms of functionality and design, at least for now.
-Besides, our priority is to add more functionality at the moment. we would like to cultivate a community to democratise the knowledge and bring all CSV and flatfile open source projects under a single framework.
+Besides, our priority is to add more functionality at the moment.
+We would like to cultivate a community to democratise the knowledge and bring all CSV and flatfile open source projects under a single framework.

 Read more [Open vs Closed Data Onboarding](https://doc.yobulk.dev/#yobulk-positioning-open-source-vs-closed-source-data-onboarding-platforms)

 # Our Mission

-Our mission is to provide the most powerful flatfile(CSV,Spreadsheet)importer which is open source to every single internet business in the world.
+Our mission is to provide the most powerful flatfile(CSV,Spreadsheet) importer which is open source to every single internet business in the world.
 An AI first data exchange for businesses to share flatfiles where you are in-charge of your customer’s data onboarding, validation & transformation.

 ## Support